a row of terraced houses

 • Oil door and window mechanisms to prevent squeaky or broken hinges

-• Check the door and window seals to make sure they’re closing properly
+• Check door and window seals to make sure they’re closing properly

 • Vacuum and clean your carpet often to avoid getting pesky carpet moths

-• Ventilate your bathrooms well, to avoid humidity increasing your chances of developing mould
+• Ventilate your bathrooms well - humidity increases your property's chances of developing mould

-• Clean your bathroom ventilator every couple of months to get rid of dust buildup
+• Clean your extractor fan every couple of months to get rid of dust build-up

 • Clean pipes coming from sinks and washing machines, to prevent blockages caused by water waste

-• Check the seals around your baths and sinks, build up of grime can cause serious damage and leaks
+• Check the seals around your baths and sinks - build-ups of grime can cause serious damage and leaks

 Maintaining the exterior of your home